mullvad/mullvadvpn-app/README.md

 * `TALPID_FORCE_USERSPACE_WIREGUARD` - Forces the daemon to use the userspace implementation of WireGuard on Linux.

-* `TALPID_FORCE_NM_WIREGUARD` - Forces the daemon to use NetworkManager to create a WireGuard device instead of relying on netlink.
-This is highly inadvisable currently, as NetworkManager is exhibiting buggy behavior.

 ## Building and running the desktop Electron GUI app